 The modern phrase Revolution in Military Affairs (RMA) signals that new technologies are changing the very nature of warfare.
 For example, does the Iranian shoot down of a US drone mean the US and Iran are at war?
 Can the big conventional battle platforms like aircraft carriers or main battle tanks withstand AI controlled swarm drone attacks?
 Is cyber warfare actually warfare?

-1879 was exactly that.
+1879 was a moment of significant technical military innovation.
 For example, better firepower now favoured the defender.
-British military observers at the Battle of Gettysberg 1863 had reported that attacks on prepared infantry positions which had artillery were now impossible and that was before the arrival in 1871 of the Martini Henry rifle which meant a soldier could fire 5 times as many bullets in a minute.
+British military observers at the Battle of Gettysberg 1863 had reported that attacks on prepared infantry positions which had artillery were now impossible.
+That was before the arrival in 1871 of the Martini Henry rifle which meant a soldier could fire 5 times as many bullets in a minute.
 Commanders felt the British Army, with its disciplined formations and new rapid levels of fire had little to fear from any opponent and certainly none from Zulus who mostly had spears.
 The 1879 battlefield also had become more complicated and needed more professional management.
-The Franco Prussian War of 1870 had shown the value of the professional Prussian staff corps who could develop strategy and manage battles more efficiently than their more haphazardly organised French equivalent.
+The Franco-Prussian War of 1870 had shown the value of the professional Prussian staff corps who could develop strategy and manage battles more efficiently than their more haphazardly organised French equivalent.
 The Cardwell reforms in the British Army in 1874 attracted a higher calibre of private soldier who could no longer be flogged with impunity and who was allowed to serve in regionally based regiments.
 These were all big changes and were individually easy enough to understand but collectively they were untried.
 In 1879 they certainly led to very long wagon trains but there had been few innovations in lugging, pulling and carrying!
 In battle, efficient ammunition supply to support new rapid fire weapons was not yet a habit.
-The doctrine was evolving.
+The the use of the famously impenetrable British infantry squares had lapsed and certainly the Zulu were not thought to be worthy enough opponents to justify their use.
+Doctrine was evolving.
 There were just as many questions about the science of warfare in 1879 as there are now.
 Wars which take place in the middle of Revolutions in Military Affairs are more risky.

 Perhaps Lord Chelmsford thought that the modernity of his weapons would offset all his other shortages?
 He would not have been the first military commander who obliged his political masters even though he knew he was short of what he needed.
 You cannot blame soldiers for wanting to soldier but the enthusiasm of commanders is an operational asset but strategic burden.
 Helmand 2006 and Zululand 1879 may share that feature.
 1879 is a more interesting year than we might have realised.